 Ease of Use

 We used every single piece in every single set to determine their versatility and practicality.
-The MSR Quick 2 System ranked the highest within this category for its versatility both in the campground as well as on the backpacking trail.
-Even though a skillet is not included with this set, these pots still performed well during our scrambled egg test.
-Typically, we find a skillet unnecessary for overnight trips, and due to how well this set scrambled an egg without one, we felt like anyone could do without a pan while car camping.
-Although, if you think you need one, you can purchase an individual Quick Skillet from MSR.
-The MSR set tied for the top "ease of use" score with Editors' Choice Primus PrimeTech 2.3L Pot Set.
-We liked the insulated cover of the Primus set as well as the universal, locking pot gripper.
-It may seem silly to the uninitiated, but the widespread and locking pot gripper of the Primus Set sets it apart from everything else we tested.
+The MSR Quick 2 System, MSR Ceramic, and Primus Prime Tech 2.3 rank the highest within this category for its versatility both in the campground and on the backpacking trail.
+All these pots still performed well during our scrambled egg test and were very easy to clean.
+Often, we find a skillet unnecessary for overnight backpacking trips, and due to how well the Quick 2 System scrambled an egg without one, we felt like anyone could do without a pan on short car camping excursions.

-To that basic 2-pot foundation, the Optimus Terra HE adds a perfect frying pan.
-Both GSI products, including the Editors' Choice Bugaboo Camper Cookset match the Optimus and add dedicated lids, insulated coffee cups, narrow "bowls", and the carry bag doubles as water storage and a wash basin.
+Two GSI products, including the Pinnacle Camper Cookset, offer dedicated lids, insulated coffee cups, narrow "bowls", and the carry bag doubles as water storage and a washbasin.
+The GSI Glacier Base Camper has none of these.
 The MSR Quick 2 System and Sea to Summit Alpha 2.2 have similar feature sets.
-Each is basically two pots with lids, a couple bowl/plates, and insulated mugs.
-For backpacking, even when preparing relatively nice food, this is a great start, if not all you will need.
+Each is two pots with lids, a couple of bowls/plates, and insulated mugs.
+For backpacking, even when preparing relatively nice food, this is a great start, if not all, you will need.